01. Malignant Pleural Mesothelioma

 |Stage 4||12 months|

 The most common system used to determine pleural mesothelioma stage is the Tumor, Node, Metastasis or TNM staging system.
 Doctors will use the system to score a specific area of the body based on the size of the tumor, if the cancer has spread to the lymph nodes and if the cancer has spread to distant organs.

 Stage 1 and stage 2 pleural mesothelioma indicate little to no metastasis, while advanced stages may have distant spreading to lymph nodes and other organs.

 Pleural Mesothelioma Doctors

 Finding a pleural mesothelioma doctor is an essential aspect of a patient’s care.
 Since the cancer is rare, many primary care physicians and oncologists have little to no experience with the disease.
-A specialist can accurately diagnose mesothelioma and develop personalized treatment plans, often using new research and clinical trials.
+A specialist can accurately make a malignant mesothelioma diagnosis and develop personalized treatment plans, often using new research and clinical trials.

 Top Pleural Mesothelioma Doctors in the Country